vectordotdev/vector/docs/specs/target.md

 ### 3. Agent Architecture

 The [agent architecture][agent_architecture] deploys Vector on each individual node for local data collection.
-The following requirements define suppoprt for this architecture:
+The following requirements define support for this architecture:

 * Architecture